-Victorian London is a popular setting for role-playing games, and fantasy is popular in role-playing games, so the combination was almost inevitable.In Victoriana, a fantasy RPG from Cubicle 7 Games, a few things are different from our history books.
+Victoriana is a fantasy tabletop RPG from Cubicle 7 Games, set in Victorian London.
+A few things are different from our history books.
 Well, a lot of things.
-Queen Elysabeth was an Eldren, the Royal College has a Guild of Sorcery, and some of the lower classes really aren't human...
+Queen Elysabeth was an Eldren, the Royal College has a Guild of Sorcery, and some of the lower classes really aren't human.

 - Doppelgänger Spin: Faulkner's Millinery and Miscellanea.
 The magical Mirrorcane can create three illusionary images of its wielder to distract opponents.

 - Fallen Angel: The Eloim.
 No wings left, and getting tossed out of Heaven is about as mind-destroying as you'd expect.
 The few sane ones are actually pretty nice, though...

 - Fantastic Racism: Beastmen, Ogres and Halflings can never be part of the upper class in England.
 Admittedly, the reasons vary...
 Ogres are completely gullible, Halflings are known thieves... but Beastmen are simply NOKD...
 Not Our Kind, Dear.

 - It does not, however, replace real world racism, which is alive and well.
 The only thing worse than being a beastman/halfling/ogre is being a foreigner (or worse a foreign beastman/halfling/ogre)

 - Gaslamp Fantasy: With a dash of Steampunk for flavor.

 - Mars Needs Women: Justified.
 Among Beastmen, four males are born for every female, so they really have to look outside the line...

 - Our Angels Are Different: Half-averted.
 While classical white-winged angels are around, they're in the minority; most angels look nothing like them.
 In fact, most angels of the Aluminat look more like a Clockwork Creature than a servant of goodness and light.